edf-hpc/puppet-hpc/puppet-config/modules/gpfs/README.md

 ## Module Description

-This module deploys different elements of GPFS: client, server or ressources to export directories stored on the GPFS over NFS protocol.
+This module deploys the software component required on GPFS nodes.

 ## Setup

 ### What gpfs affects

 The module installs the GPFS software in both client and server modes.
-However the server mode has not been tested yet.

 ### Setup Requirements